Metered Aerosol (CFC-Free)

 Tell your doctor or pharmacist if you notice any of the following and they worry you:

 These are the more common side effects of Atrovent Metered Aerosol.
-Mostly these are mild and short-lived.
+Usually they are mild and short-lived.

 Keep your inhaler in a cool dry place where the temperature stays below 25°C.